theCrag/ReleaseNotes/README.md

 ## Requirements

 - Needs to be aware of bugs vs enhancements vs new features.
-- New features get a bigger blurb, possibly extracted from the issue description.
-Bugs just get a link to github issue
+- New features get a bigger blurb, possibly extracted from the issue description
+- Bugs just get a link to github issue
 - Generate a nice icon for each release for when we link to it from facebook etc
 - Can exclude certain milestones
 - Only works for milestones that are closed